Abhi0808raj/Chess/README.md

 - Check detection and prevention of illegal moves
 - Special moves (castling, en passant) fully supported

-## Contributing

-This project is based on original work by AlejoG10 with significant improvements and bug fixes by Krzysztof Kućmierz.
-Feel free to contribute by:

-1. Reporting bugs
-2. Suggesting new features
-3. Improving AI algorithms
-4. Adding new themes
-5. Optimizing performance

 ## Known Limitations

 - Three-fold repetition detection is partially implemented